 Note – For step by step photos of the custard base cooking process please see Very Vanilla Ice Cream

-- Place the cream and milk into a large saucepan on a medium heat.
+- First of all pour the cream and milk into a large saucepan on a medium heat.

 - Heat until just before the liquid boils, you will see little bubbles form around the outside rim – this is known as the scalding point, once reached remove from the heat.